 What Kind of Tomatoes Should I Use?

 Whenever you make this side dish, the best tomatoes to use are Roma tomatoes.
-They are more fleshly and have less seeds and juice than other tomatoes.
+They are more fleshly and have fewer seeds and juice than other tomatoes.

 Looking for Other Fun Mexican Inspired Recipes?
 Check this list out